-Reasons to seek relief from a counselor include: stress or anger management; anxiety; depression; mood disorder; trauma; sexual abuse; domestic violence; grief; ADHD; and, coping skills.
+Reasons to seek relief from a counselor include: psychiatric concerns; stress or anger management; anxiety; depression; mood disorder; trauma; sexual abuse; domestic violence; grief; ADHD; and, coping skills.

 ADHD stands for attention-deficit/hyperactivity disorder.
 It is one of the most common mental disorders affecting children, but it also occurs in many adults.
 Symptoms of ADHD include the inability to remain focused, hyperactivity inappropriate to the environment, and impulsive acts that occur spontaneously and without planning or thought.

 Anxiety is characterized by a state of excessive uneasiness and apprehension, typically with compulsive behavior or panic attacks.
 Occasional anxiety is a normal, healthy part of life.
 But with anxiety disorders people suffer with anxiety that does not go away and can get worse over time.
 The symptoms can interfere with daily activities such as job performance, school work, and relationships.
 There are several types of anxiety disorders, including generalized anxiety disorder, panic disorder and a large variety of phobia-related disorders.

 Autism refers to a wide-ranging list of conditions involving challenges with social skills, repetitive behaviors, speech and nonverbal communication.
 We know that there is not one autism but many subtypes, most influenced by a combination of genetic and environmental factors.
 Because autism is a spectrum disorder, each person with autism has a distinct set of strengths and challenges.
 Those with autism fall into a range of learning, thinking and problem-solving that can range from highly skilled to profoundly challenged.
 Signs of autism usually appear by age 2 or 3.
 Research demonstrates early intervention leads to best possible outcomes later in life for those challenged with autism.